Department of Education, Culture and Sports vs. San Diego

 Key Excerpts

-• "While every person is entitled to aspire to be a doctor, he does not have a constitutional right to be a doctor."
+- "While every person is entitled to aspire to be a doctor, he does not have a constitutional right to be a doctor.
+This is true of any other calling in which the public interest is involved; and the closer the link, the longer the bridge to one's ambition."

-• "The Constitution also provides that 'every citizen has the right to choose a profession or course of study, subject to fair, reasonable and equitable admission and academic requirements.'"
+- "The right to quality education invoked by the private respondent is not absolute.
+The Constitution also provides that 'every citizen has the right to choose a profession or course of study, subject to fair, reasonable and equitable admission and academic requirements.'"

 Precedents Cited

-• Tablarin v.
-Gutierrez, 152 SCRA 730 — Referenced as upholding the constitutionality of the NMAT itself as a measure to limit admission to medical schools to competent individuals.
-The Court extended the rationale of Tablarin to support the "three-flunk rule," as both concern the academic preparation and aptitude of applicants for medical studies.
+- Tablarin v.
+Gutierrez (152 SCRA 730) — Controlling precedent upholding the constitutionality of the NMAT as a measure to limit admission to medical schools to competent applicants.
+The SC extended this rationale to uphold the three-flunk rule, stating the issue in both cases is academic preparation and the protection of public health.

-• US v.
-Toribio, 15 Phil.
-85 — Cited as an example of a case defining the valid exercise of police power (requiring lawful subject and lawful method).
+- US v.
+Toribio (15 Phil.
+85) — Cited for the classic definition of police power requiring lawful subject and lawful method.

 Provisions

-• Article XIV, Section 5(3) of the Constitution — "Every citizen has a right to select a profession or course of study, subject to fair, reasonable, and equitable admission and academic requirements."
-Cited to emphasize that the right to choose a profession is not absolute and is subject to such requirements.
+- Article XIV, Section 5(3) of the Constitution — Provides that every citizen has the right to choose a profession or course of study, subject to fair, reasonable and equitable admission and academic requirements.
+Cited to establish that the right to education is qualified, not absolute.